 Our next stop will be at the home of a local gypsy family where we will learn about their origins and way of life.
 The man, the head of the family, is a coppersmith just like many of his predecessors and he makes alembic and other copper objects.
 You will see him at work and photograph the stages of making the copper objects.
 He lives together with his wife, children and also with his parents and they are all very welcoming and love interacting with visitors and being photographed.

-In the afternoon we will have a guided walk in Sibiu, named by many to be the most beautiful one in Romania.
-Its charming old town with narrow cobbled streets, rich culture and buildings even from the 15th century made him be designated European Cultural Capital in 2007 and European Region of Gastronomy in 2019.
+In the afternoon we will have a guided walk in Sibiu, considered by many to be the most beautiful town in Romania.
+Its charming old town, with narrow cobbled streets, rich culture, and buildings even from the 15th century made it the designated European Cultural Capital in 2007 and European Region of Gastronomy in 2019.
 We will stroll around the old town and photograph the beautiful squares and historic buildings during the blue hour.
 Overnight in Sibiu.

 Day 11: (Aug 25) In the morning we will travel to Hunedoara, where we will visit the most imposing castle in Transylvania, the Corvin castle.
 It has a true fairytale appearance, as the tall defensive walls and towers are surrounded by a river and can be reached only by crossing a huge bridge.
 As you cross the entrance of the castle you will be introduced to the medieval times with its knights and legends.

-Back in Cluj we will have more time to explore the city, discuss the pictures taken during the trip and have one last group dinner.
-Overnight in Cluj Napoca.
+Once we’re back in Cluj we will have more time to explore the city, discuss the pictures taken during the trip and have one last group dinner.
+Overnight in Cluj-Napoca.